Domestic Violence Restraining Order: What It Does and How It Impacts Custody

 - Orders requiring the restricted party to pay the protected party’s attorney fees and costs.

 If it is determined by the Court that the requesting party has satisfied his/her burden of proof seeking a DV-RO there is a finding of a Family Code Section 3044 Presumption.
 Family Code Section 3044 states: “(a) Upon a finding by the court that a party seeking custody of a child has perpetrated domestic violence against the other party seeking custody of the child or against the child or the child's siblings within the previous five years, there is a rebuttable presumption that an award of sole or joint physical or legal custody of a child to a person who has perpetrated domestic violence is detrimental to the best interest of the child, pursuant to Section 3011.
 This presumption may only be rebutted by a preponderance of the evidence.”
 This presumption is clearly problematic for the restrained party should he/she request sole or joint physical or legal custody later on.
 Such a request would require an evidentiary hearing so as to determine whether or not the presumption has been overcome.

 Here at Mello & Pickering, LLP we have extensive experience with family law domestic violence cases.
-With our combined 28 years of experience in family law, we will listen to the facts of your case and can help you come up with the best possible strategy to ensure you have a strong case.
+With 40 years of combined experience in family law, we will listen to the facts of your case and can help you come up with the best possible strategy to ensure you have a strong case.